Safety On The SlopesSafety is everyone's responsibility.

 Your knowledge, decisions and actions contribute to your safety and that of others.
 If you need help understanding the Code, please ask any ski area employee.
 Remember that staying in control is the best way to stay safe on the slopes.

-On The SlopesSkiing and snowboarding are active and exciting outdoor sports with inherent risks that cannot be eliminated, including the risk of serious injury and death.
-Because of these risks, it is YOUR responsibility to be aware of your surroundings, the conditions, and your ability.
+On The SlopesSkiing and snowboarding are active outdoor sports with inherent risks that cannot be eliminated, including the risk of serious injury and death.
+Because of these risks, it is YOUR responsibility to be aware of your surroundings, the conditions, and to choose terrain, course, and speed suitable for your ability level.

-Skiing and snowboarding are active and exciting outdoor sports with inherent risks that cannot be eliminated, including the risk of serious injury and death.
-Because of these risks, it is YOUR responsibility to be aware of your surroundings, the conditions, and your ability.
+Skiing and snowboarding are active outdoor sports with inherent risks that cannot be eliminated, including the risk of serious injury and death.
+Because of these risks, it is YOUR responsibility to be aware of your surroundings, the conditions, and to choose terrain, course, and speed suitable for your ability level.

 SKI OR RIDE IN CONTROL